Should you require legal advice, there a few choices that provide free legal advice and services.

 New screening processes were introduced in 2014 through amendments to the Disability Services Act 1993 and corresponding Disability Services (Assessment of Relevant History) Regulations 2014.

-To find out whether volunteers in the disability sector require a criminal history report or DCSI screening under legislation, go to the Office for Volunteers website.
+To find out whether volunteers in the disability sector require a criminal history report or DHS screening under the legislation, go to the Office for Volunteers website.